Dr Darren McClounan

 The initial consultation provides an opportunity for us to meet and explore what brings you to therapy.
 This lasts for up to 1 hour and 30 minutes and costs a flat rate of £75.

-If we agree to meet regularly then my fees are calculated using a fee scale ranging from £50-£75 per 50 minute session, with the amount paid being determined by your income.
+If we agree to meet regularly then fees are calculated using a fee scale ranging from £50-£75, with the amount paid being determined by your income.

-Fees are payable either weekly or monthly by account and can be made by cash, cheque or bank transfer.
+Fees are payable either weekly or monthly by invoice and can be made by cash, cheque or bank transfer.